Core Terms & Field Signals

 The question is whether accumulation protects the field or traps the field.

-Depletion occurs when a source gives more than it can restore, renew or carry.
+Source Depletion means that a source gives more than it can restore, renew or carry.

 This may happen to a person, supplier, reserve, business, stock, field, relationship or practical source.